Skip to content

 )

 Fetch records starts the harvest.
 The retrieval runs off the event loop in a background worker, so the tab stays responsive while it works, and the Live terminal expansion streams a line per cell as each one completes.
-A progress bar tracks how far through the plan the run has reached, and Cancel stops the harvest cleanly after the current cell rather than killing it mid-request, so a real run does not waste the cell it is already paying for.
+A progress bar tracks how far through the plan the run has reached, and Cancel stops the harvest once the cell in flight has finished, so a real run does not waste the cell it is already paying for.

 import scopusflow as sf